 FOR IMMEDIATE RELEASE:

-COLUMBIA, S.C. – The S.C.
-Department of Health and Environmental Control is helping parents brush up on the importance of their child’s oral hygiene and the positive habits that lead to healthy smiles.
+COLUMBIA, S.C. – The South Carolina Department of Health and Environmental Control (DHEC) is helping parents brush up on their child’s oral hygiene routine to help build positive habits that lead to healthy smiles.

-February is National Children’s Dental Health Month, an initiative that raises awareness about the importance of good oral health.
+February is National Children’s Dental Health Month, an initiative led by the American Dental Association to raise awareness about the importance of good oral health.
 Tooth decay is the most common chronic disease in children, but it can be prevented if parents help establish positive oral hygiene habits sooner rather than later.

-DHEC encourages parents to implement mouth care routines beginning as early as infancy, before a child’s first tooth even appears.
+DHEC encourages parents to implement mouth care routines while their children are babies.
 To help prevent dental issues, parents should:

 • Begin oral care during infancy by wiping a baby’s gums and mouth with a soft cloth